NCSU-CSC-591-021-Spring-23-Group-3/Project/README.md

 # About
 This repo is an extension of the [Homeworks](https://github.com/NCSU-CSC-591-021-Spring-23-Group-3/Homeworks) repo and contains the final project of CSC 591 021 Spring 23 <b>Group 3</b>.

+### Major Contributions
+1. Data Imputation and Label Encoding
+2. Sway using 3 new algos: PCA (sway2), Agglomerative (sway3), KMeans (sway4)
+3. Explanation using Decision Trees (xpln1,2,3,4)
+4. Calculate and visualize sampling tax, explanation tax, explanation variance
+5. Hyperparameter tuning using 2 methods: 1.
+Minimal Sampling 2.
+Hyperopt
+6. Attempted to replace Zitzler predicate with BDOM, but failed
+7. Significance tests using Kruskal-Wallis, Mann-Whitney and also used cliff's delta

 # Steps to run
   1. Install Python 3.10.6
   2. Run ```pip install -r requirements.txt```